-The spinal cord exits the cranium and travels through the foramen magnum to enter the spinal canal.
-In the cervical spine, parts of the cord become cervical nerve roots and exit through their neural foramina.
+The spinal cord exits the cranium through the foramen magnum to enter the spinal canal.
+In the cervical spine, branches off the cord form the cervical nerve roots and exit through their neural foramina.
 The remaining cord passes to the thoracic and lumbar regions.

-The cervical canal is normally about 17mm in diameter but does vary by individual.
-Thus, the amount of space for the neural elements is best considered in relative terms: ratio of the sagittal diameter of the canal to the corresponding measurement of the vertebral body.
-(This is known as the Torg-Pavlov ratio and is usually equal to 1.)
-(Figure 1).
+The cervical canal is normally about 17 mm in diameter, but varies by individual.
+Thus, the amount of space for the neural elements is best considered in relative terms: the ratio of the sagittal diameter of the canal to the corresponding measurement of the vertebral body.
+This is known as the Torg-Pavlov ratio and is usually equal to 1 (Figure 1).

-The spinal cord can take up a variable portion of the spinal canal moving distally: the cord takes about 50% of the space at C1, but about 75% at C6).
+The spinal cord takes up an increasing fraction of the spinal canal moving distally: the cord takes about 50% of the space at C1, but about 75% at C6.
 Narrowing of the canal, or stenosis, can lead to compression of the spinal cord and symptoms of myelopathy.

-The most common causes of cervical stenosis and resulting myelopathy is age-related degeneration, characterized by protrusion of the discs, hypertrophy of the ligaments and osseous overgrowth.
-Degenerative changes can also produce a slippage of one vertebral body over the other (a degenerative spondylolisthesis) and this too can compress the cord.
-Degenerative changes are most common at the C5 to C7 levels.
+The most common cause of cervical stenosis and resulting myelopathy is age-related degenerative change.
+Degenerative change includes protrusion of the discs, hypertrophy of the ligaments and osseous overgrowth.
+Degenerative change can also produce a slippage of one vertebral body over the other (spondylolisthesis) which can compress the cord as well.
+Degenerative changes are most frequently seen at C5, C6 and C7.

 The cervical nerve roots travel from the cord in a horizontal orientation, whereas lumbar nerve roots travel distally with vertical orientation before moving laterally.
 Thus, in the cervical spine, both centrally-located and peripheral masses will compress the same nerve root.
-By contrast, in the lumbar spine a lateral or foraminal mass will compress the nerve root about to exit, whereas a central or paracentral disc herniation will compress the nerve root that is travelling distally to exit one level lower (the traversing nerve root).
+By contrast, in the lumbar spine, a lateral or foraminal mass will compress the nerve root on the verge of exit, whereas a central or paracentral disc herniation will compress the nerve root that is traveling distally to exit one level lower (the traversing nerve root).

 The distinctions between cervical and lumbar nerve herniations based on central vs lateral location is demonstrated in Figure 3.

-Cervical spine stenosis by itself is often asymptomatic.
-Myelopathy and radiculopathy are not exclusive: a combined condition termed myeloradiculopathy can occur due to age-related degenerative changes can be present.
+Cervical spine stenosis is often asymptomatic.
+Also, myelopathy and radiculopathy are not exclusive: a combined condition termed myeloradiculopathy due to age-related degenerative changes can be present.
 The entire clinical picture–history, physical, and diagnostic imaging–must be considered.

 Radiculopathy may also present with neck pain or stiffness, but the characteristic finding is pain and paresthesias in a dermatomal distribution in the arm (Figure 6).